 Criminal records will cover things like arrests, convictions, traffic violations, court dispositions, incarcerations, parole, and probation information.

-In NC due to the strict laws, the most common reasons for a background check would be employment or licensing.
+Due to the strict laws in the state, the most common reasons to check the North Carolina background check law would be employment or licensing.

 Marriages and Divorces